How to Clean a Rusty Cast Iron Skillet

 I recently decided it was time to rescue my rusted cast iron and resolve to be a better cast iron owner.
 To that end, I researched how to clean a rusty cast iron skillet.
 I realized that I needed to take off whatever finish remained on the dutch oven, its lid, and the griddle and start from scratch.

-How to Clean a Rusty Cast Iron Skillet, Pan or Griddle:
+How to Clean a Rusty Cast Iron Skillet, Pan, or Griddle:

-Once you feel you’ve nailed all the rust on your cast iron with wire brushes, give your cast iron a good rinse with water, but don’t use soap.
+• Once you feel you’ve nailed all the rust on your cast iron with wire brushes, give your cast iron a good rinse with water, but don’t use soap.

 How to season rusty cast iron skillet after cleaning it.

+• Thoroughly rub your clean cast iron with a seasoning oil.
+Pop over here for a list of good oils for seasoning cast iron.
+Keep the layer of grease as thin as possible.
 I tried using paper towels (the lint/fibers got all in the grease), a bristle basting brush (the bristles fell out and got in the oil), and a silicone basting brush (just a pain in the neck).
-I finally realized that getting my hands on the cast iron and rubbing the grease all over was the best solution.
+I finally realized the best solution was getting my hands on the cast iron and rubbing the grease all over it.
 PLUS…my skin was so soft after the process!
-Just a warning, you want to do this when your cast iron is warm, but not too warm that you can’t rub your hands all over it.
+As a warning, you want to do this when your cast iron is warm but not so warm that you can’t rub your hands all over it.

 TADA!!
 Will you look at that shine!!
 That’s pure non-stick goodness right there!!